-Welcome to WorldAccent, a trusted UK provider of Arabic typesetting and DTP to business and organizations since 1989.
+Welcome to WorldAccent, a trusted UK provider of Arabic typesetting services to business and organizations since 1989.

-Our experience and meticulous approach mean that you can rely on us to typeset your documents in Arabic to a high standard, using either pre-existing text or our integrated Arabic translation service.
+Our experience together with our meticulous approach mean that you can rely on us to typeset your documents in Arabic to a high standard, using either pre-existing text or our integrated Arabic translation service.

 An expert project manager from our multilingual team will oversee your project from receipt through to delivery, ensuring that you receive first-class Arabic translation and typesetting, on time and on budget.